Steff72/foocoin-root/README.md

 activate venv: source foocoin-env/bin/activate

-run server: python3 -m backend.app
+for running at localhost, change host to localhost on 583...

-run peer server: export PEER=True && python3 -m backend.app
+run server: python3 application.py

-run server with data seed: export SEED=True && python3 -m backend.app

 see requirements.txt for installed python modules